flame-engine/flame/doc/images.md

 Animations, after created, have an update and render method; the latter renders the current frame, and the former ticks the internal clock to update the frames.

 Animations are normally used inside `AnimationComponent`s, but custom components with several Animations can be created as well.

+Animations can also be used as widgets, to do so, just use `Flame.util.animationAsWidget`

+A complete example of using animations as widegets can be found [here](examples/animation_widget).

 ## FlareAnimation